Nashville Sounds all-time roster

-Eighty of the team's players have distinguished themselves after their playing time with Nashville by winning a Major League Baseball award, being named to a major league All-Star team, or being elected to the National Baseball Hall of Fame.
+Eighty-six of the team's players have distinguished themselves after their playing time with Nashville by winning a Major League Baseball award, being named to a major league All-Star team, or being elected to the National Baseball Hall of Fame.
 Ryan Braun, Barry Larkin, Don Mattingly, and Willie McGee have won Most Valuable Player (MVP) Awards.
 Doug Drabek and R. A. Dickey have won the Cy Young Award.
 Jason Bay, Ryan Braun, and Chris Sabo have won Rookie of the Year Awards.
 Don Mattingly, Bob Melvin, and Buck Showalter have won the Manager of the Year Award.
 Prince Fielder and Aramis Ramírez have won Hank Aaron Awards.
 Nelson Cruz and Khris Davis have won the Edgar Martínez Award.
 John Axford, Keith Foulke, Trevor Hoffman, and Jeff Montgomery won Rolaids Relief Man Awards.
 Liam Hendriks won the Reliever of the Year Award.
-Prince Fielder won the Comeback Player of the Year Award.
+Prince Fielder and Liam Hendriks won the Comeback Player of the Year Award.
 Lorenzo Cain, Nelson Cruz, Rob Dibble, and Alcides Escobar have won League Championship Series MVP Awards.
 José Rijo and Ben Zobrist have won the World Series MVP Award.
 Nelson Cruz and Barry Larkin have won the Roberto Clemente Award.
-Nineteen alumni have won a Rawlings Gold Glove Award; five have won Wilson Defensive Player of the Year Awards, including Matt Chapman as the Wilson Overall Defensive Player of the Year; and fourteen have won a Silver Slugger Award.
-Seventy-two former players have been selected to play in the Major League Baseball All-Star Game, including Prince Fielder as an All-Star Game MVP.
-Four players have been selected for All-MLB Teams.
+Twenty-one alumni have won a Rawlings Gold Glove Award; five have won Wilson Defensive Player of the Year Awards, including Matt Chapman as the Wilson Overall Defensive Player of the Year; and fifteen have won a Silver Slugger Award.
+Seventy-six former players have been selected to play in the Major League Baseball All-Star Game, including Prince Fielder as an All-Star Game MVP.
+Six players have been selected for All-MLB Teams.
 Trevor Hoffman, Barry Larkin, and Tim Raines have been elected to the National Baseball Hall of Fame.